MagsWest 2020 Conference Schedule

 1:30 p.m.
 Concurrent sessions:

 - Leveraging Your Grant Funding to Get Stuff Happening – Allyson McGrane, Left Right Minds

 - Service Packages for Small and Niche Magazines – Stacey McLachlan, Canada Wide Media

 3:15 p.m.
 Concurrent sessions:

 4:45-6:30 p.m.
-After-Conference Social, location TBD.
-Pre-registration is required.
-Some appetizers will be provided, but attendees must pay for the rest of their own food and drink.
+After-Conference Social, Steamworks Brew Pub, 375 Water St. This is a separate cost from the conference.
+Please register separately for this event.
+The registration fee covers some appetizers, but attendees must pay for the rest of their own food and drink.

 9-9:30 a.m.
 Refreshments